-MEdIC at Imperial College London (Medical Education Innovation and Research Centre) is welcoming submissions for the Global Unity Creative Competition 2021.
+In August 2021 MEdIC at Imperial College London (Medical Education Innovation and Research Centre) ran the Global Unity Creative Competition.

-Medical students from around the world are invited to submit their creative responses on the theme of Global Unity.
-Students may submit creative work including painting, drawing, sculpture, illustration, graphic art, comics, photography, textiles, short film, animation, music and spoken word.
+Medical students from around the world were invited to submit creative responses on the theme of Global Unity.
+Students could submit creative work including painting, drawing, sculpture, illustration, graphic art, comics, photography, textiles, short film, animation, music and spoken word.

-We also ask that students submit a short written reflection detailing why they have made the piece, what it means to them personally and how this reflects the theme of global unity.
+We also asked that students submit a short written reflection detailing why they have made the piece, what it means to them personally and how this reflects the theme of global unity.

-To see the winning entries from last year's competition and to watch the awards ceremony, please click here
+To see the winning entries from the 2020 competition and to watch the awards ceremony, please click here